hoshiya4522/hoshiya4522.github.io/content/posts/Under_The_Hood__Swaping_Two_Variables_Without A_Third_Variable.md

 +++
-title = "A Simple But Interesting Piece Of Code: Swaping Two Variables" date = "2023-04-10T15:16:13+06:00" author = "Gourob Dev" authorTwitter = "" #do not include @ cover = ""
+title = "Under The Hood: Swaping Two Variables Without A Third Variable" date = "2023-04-10T15:16:13+06:00" author = "Gourob Dev" authorTwitter = "" #do not include @ cover = ""
-tags = ["Interesting Piece Of Code", "C", "Python"] keywords = ["", ""]
-description = ""
-showFullContent = false
-readingTime = false
-hideComments = false
+tags = ["Interesting Piece Of Code", "Beautiful Snippets", "Python", "C", "Beauty of Code", "Under the hood"] keywords = ["", ""] description = "Swapping the value of two variables without assigning a temporary third variable is a very simple task that we do pretty often.
+I used to do it without really understanding what's really happening under the hood..." showFullContent = false readingTime = false hideComments = false